Gateway Motorway Upgrade Project, Queensland, Australia

 Opening of all 12 lanes on the newly renovated Sir Leo Hielscher Bridges crossing the Brisbane River in late November 2010 marked the end of the original upgrade project.

-In March 2010, a $240m extension to the original project was announced.
-The new extension will involve upgrading the existing four lane Gateway Motorway between Mt Gravatt-Capalaba Road and Miles Platting Road to six lane and road resurfacing through to the Pacific Motorway.
-The project is expected to be completed by mid-2011.
+In March 2010, a A$240m southern extension to the original project was announced, which involved upgrading the existing four-lane Gateway Motorway between Mt Gravatt-Capalaba Road and Miles Platting Road to six lanes, and road resurfacing through to the Pacific Motorway.
+The project was completed and opened to traffic in July 2011.

 Project